- Insulated Wine Carafe

 - Champagne Boxed Gift Set

 Contrary to what you might think, you can still delight a wine snob with wine gifts under 50 bucks.
-And, it’s a lot easier than trying to determine which bottle of vino floats their boat.
+And it’s a lot easier than trying to determine which bottle of vino floats their boat.
 So, pour yourself a glass and browse on: we’ve done all the thinking for you.

 The human race has long searched for ways to keep wine chilled in the great outdoors.
-This stainless steel carafe guarantees to keep Gewürztraminer glacial and Shiraz stable for an entire 24 hours!
+This stainless steel carafe guarantees keeping Gewürztraminer glacial and Shiraz stable for 24 hours!
 It holds a full bottle, 750ML, and comes in several colors.

 Drinking a fine wine doesn’t make you immune to clumsy red wine stains.
-With a classy, wine bottle-inspired design and nicknamed “The one bottle no wine lover should be without,” this little spray has received 5-star reviews from a multitude of mags and talk shows.
+But, with a classy, wine bottle-inspired design nicknamed “The one bottle no wine lover should be without,” this little spray has received 5-star reviews from many mags and talk shows.

 This is surely the one thing every wine lover doesn’t know they need in their life.
-Featuring four stemless wine glasses and a personalized wooden paddle, this “flight” is a perfect wine gift set for any occasion.
+This “flight” is a perfect wine gift set for any occasion, featuring four stemless wine glasses and a personalized wooden paddle.
 The paddle comes in a natural or red-brown finish with your choice of monogram.

 Let’s be clear – this ain’t no “wine-flavored” ice cream.
 With 5% alcohol, you need to be over 21 to purchase from this hit New York company.
-We’re stretching $50 to its limit here with postage and min. tub quota (4 pints) but your wine snob has never received such a unique gift.
+Of course, we’re stretching $50 to its limit here with postage and min.
+Tub quota (4 pints), but your wine snob has never received such a unique gift.
 Ten wine-infused flavors to choose from.

 We dare think that 13,000 people can’t be wrong about this corkscrew, which also tops many a wine opener review.
 This sleek, little bestseller removes a cork in seconds with the push of a button and can open up to 30 bottles on a single charge.
 Foil cutter included.

 Think you know your Cabernet from your Chianti – intimately?
-Prepared to put it on the line?
+Are you prepared to put it on the line?
 This game is one of the best wine gifts to pair with a bottle of vino.
-Answer questions on wine production, storage, tasting, and culture, and collect mini wine bottles to win.
+Answer wine production, storage, tasting, and culture questions, and collect mini wine bottles to win.

 A life-sized wine bottle carved from Pennsylvania cherry wood to grind those peppercorns in style.
 But this baby isn’t just for looks.
 The mill has a restaurant-quality, hardened-steel grinding mechanism with a lifetime warranty.
 Engraved with a Bordeaux label and made in the USA.

 You don’t need to be a sommelier to enjoy the intricacies of a glass of wine – in Napa or at home.
 But it’s easy to forget what bottle of wine you tried and how it made you feel.
-This little book features guided tasting prompts but allows space for your own thoughts.
-Includes a wine color comparison chart.
+This journal helps you keep track of the bottles you loved and the ones you didn’t.

 These luxe tumblers make a perfect gift – and get the job done.
 Copper-coated, double-walled, stainless steel keeps your Chardonnay chill, while an actual ceramic interior promises no metallic taste.
 Includes a cork base, BPA-free lid, and elegant gift box.

-Simple gift ideas are often the best gifts and owning a set of really good wine stoppers is a game-changer.
+Simple gift ideas are often the best gifts, and owning a set of perfect wine stoppers is a game-changer.
 These vacuum stoppers give open bottles of wine an airtight seal in seconds.
-Whether it’s red wine or white wine, you simply insert the stopper into the bottle and pump until you hear a “click.”
+Whether red wine or white wine, you simply insert the stopper into the bottle and pump until you hear a “click.”
 The set includes a wine bag.

 The best way to stay up-to-date on all things wine is through a monthly magazine.
 This 12-mth subscription of Wine Enthusiast explores news, wine regions, tasting notes, serving suggestions, and food and travel for wine drinkers.
 Each issue also contains a buying guide.